LeeEd1/Pontyclun-tigers/README.md

 # Pontyclun Tigers

-Pontyclun tigers is a branch of Steve Tottle Tae Kwon Do located in Pontyclun, South wales.
-Our aim is to recruit as many children between the ages of 3 and 6 to kick start their journey into the TKD world!
+Pontyclun tigers is a branch of Steve Tottle Tae Kwon Do (TKD) located in Pontyclun, South wales.
+Our aim is to enrol as many children between the ages of 3 and 6 and with encouragement and support, kick start their journey into the TKD world!
 Established in 2018 We have secured our own unit with all the necessary equipment for any child to become a young tiger.

-Our ultimate goal is to raise as much awareness as we can for Pontyclun tigers, intorduce ourselves and show everyone what we are about!
+Our ultimate goal of this website is to raise as much awareness as possible for Pontyclun tigers, introduce ourselves and show everyone what we are able to offer.

 ![Site view across devices](/assets/readme-img/pagelayout.PNG)